Leica CL vs X Vario

-The Leica CL (Typ 7323) and the Leica X Vario (Typ 107) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2013.
+The Leica CL (Typ 7323) and the Leica X Vario (Typ 107) are two digital cameras that were officially introduced, respectively, in November 2017 and June 2013.
 The CL is a mirrorless interchangeable lens camera, while the X Vario is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the X Vario provides 16.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The CL has a resolution of 24.1 megapixels, whereas the X Vario provides 16.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Leica CL and the Leica X Vario.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Leica CL and the Leica X Vario are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Vario is notably smaller (5 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the X Vario are weather-sealed.